hungvo-droid/spa-api-docs/docs/Facebook.md

 ## Page Management

 ### POST /api/facebook/pages
-Get a list of Facebook pages that the user can manage.
+Get a list of Facebook pages that the user can manage (Get from Facebook API).
+Also store them in DB (not connected_at status).

 **Request Body:**
 ```json